HighCapable/YukiHookAPI-ProjectBuilder/README.md

 After the new project is determined, a link to the new project will be added here.

 At that time, I will terminate the maintenance of this project and recommend that everyone move to the new project.

+**The project builder will be maintained before the release of the first `2.0.0` version of `YukiHookAPI`.
+This project will be officially deprecated after the new version is released.**

 ## What's this